dwsmpsn/neighborhood-map/README.md

+# Dylan's Neighborhood Map

+## To run the app:
-# To run the app, just open index.html in the browser of your choice!
+To run the app, just open index.html in the browser of your choice!

+## Explanation
 This is my shot at the Udacity neighborhood map project.
 While it may not be flashy, I'm proud of the work I've done and the functionality I've incorporated.

 When this app loads, 10 points of interest are displayed on the map.
 On the left side of the screen, there are two buttons, Show All and Hide All, which will restore all markers to the map or hide them all, respectively.
 Clicking on any of these markers will bring up information and a street view for the location.